-- 1. That the Official Plan Amendment application submitted by Innovative Planning Solutions on behalf of Hi-Way Pentecostal Church for lands known municipally as 40,42,44 & 50 Anne Street and 124,128 & 130 Henry Street in the City of Barrie, legally described as Part of Lots 23 & 24, Concession 6, geographic township of Vespra, City of Barrie, and County of Simcoe, be approved as follows (File: D09-OPA066): - a.
-Amend the subject lands on "Schedule A Land Use" of the City of Barrie Official Plan from "Residential" and "General Commercial" to "Mixed Use" and "Environmental Protection Special Provision". - b.
-Amend Official Plan Schedule C Defined Policy Area to identify the subject lands as Defined Policy Area [XX] as shown in Appendix "A" and add a new section to 4.8.X - Defined Policy Area (XX) identifying that the following policies shall apply to the lands identified in Schedule C: - That, in addition to the uses permitted in the Environmental Protection Area designation, a bio-retention cell and associated stormwater management controls be permitted. - iii) That, in addition to the Site Plan Control Policies in Section 6.3 of the Official Plan, the lands which are designated Environmental Protection Area are subject to a scoped Environmental Impact Study (EIS), to be completed to the satisfaction of the Lake Simcoe Region Conservation Authority, prior to site plan approval. - 2.
-That the Zoning By-law Amendment Application submitted by Innovative Planning Solutions on behalf of Hi-Way Pentecostal Church to rezone lands known municipally as 40,42,44 & 50 Anne Street and 124,128 & 130 Henry Street in the City of Barrie, legally described as Part of Lots 23 & 24, Concession 6, geographic township of Vespra, City of Barrie, and County of Simcoe, from Residential Multiple-Family Dwelling First Density (RM1) Zone and General Commercial Special
+- 1. That the Official Plan Amendment application submitted by Innovative Planning Solutions on behalf of Hi-Way Pentecostal Church for lands known municipally as 40, 42, 44 and 50 Anne Street and 124, 128 and 130 Henry Street in the City of Barrie, legally described as Part of Lots 23 and 24, Concession 6, geographic Township of Vespra, City of Barrie, and County of Simcoe, be approved as follows: - a) Amend the subject lands on "Schedule A Land Use" of the City of Barrie Official Plan from "Residential" and "General Commercial" to "Mixed Use" and "Environmental Protection Special Provision"; - b) Amend Official Plan "Schedule C Defined Policy Area" to identify the subject lands as Defined Policy Area [XX] as shown in Appendix "A" to Staff Report PLN028-19 and by adding a new section to 4.8.X Defined Policy Area (XX) identifying the following policies apply to the lands identified in Schedule C: - In addition to the uses permitted in the Environmental Protection Area designation, a bio-retention cell and associated stormwater management controls be permitted; and - ii) In addition to the Site Plan Control Policies in Section 6.3 of the Official Plan, the lands which are designated Environmental Protection Area are subject to a scoped Environmental Impact Study (EIS), to be completed to the satisfaction of the Lake Simcoe Region Conservation Authority, prior to site plan approval. - 2.
+That the Zoning By-law Amendment Application submitted by Innovative Planning Solutions on behalf of Hi-Way Pentecostal Church to rezone lands known municipally as 40, 42, 44 and 50 Anne Street and 124, 128 and 130 Henry Street in the City of Barrie, legally described as Part of Lots 23 and 24, Concession 6, geographic Township of Vespra, City of Barrie, and County of Simcoe, from Residential Multiple-Family Dwelling First Density (RM1) Zone and General Commercial Special

-Provision 419 Hold 109 (C4 (SP-419) (H-109)) to Environmental Protection Special Provision Hold (EP-XXX) (H-XXX) and Mixed Use Node Special Provision (MU1-XXX) as shown in Schedule "A" to Staff Report PLN0XX-19 be approved.
-(File: D14-1622).
+Provision 419 Hold 109 (C4 (SP-419) (H-109)) to Environmental Protection Special Provision Hold (EP-XXX) (H-XXX) and Mixed Use Node Special Provision (MU1-XXX) as shown in Schedule "A" to Staff Report PLN028-19 be approved.